marvior/wUtils/README.md

 ### `destroy()` behavior

 - `destroy(&obj)` sets `obj` to `NULL` after destroying it.
 Calling `destroy()` again on the same (now-`NULL`) pointer is safe and simply does nothing.
-- If `obj` still has other owners (its reference count is greater than zero — e.g. it's still stored inside another container), `destroy()` **silently does nothing**.
+- If `obj` still has other owners (its reference count is greater than zero — e.g. it is still stored inside another container), `destroy()` returns a warning status (`DICT_WARNING_DEFERENTIAL` or `LIST_WARNING_DEFERENTIAL`) and does not free the object.
 Only call `destroy()` on an object you own directly, not on one you've inserted somewhere else; destroying the top-level container will clean up everything nested inside it.

 ### Shared ownership